elastic/kibana/src/plugins/es_ui_shared/README.md

 ## ES UI shared modules

 This plugin contains reusable code in the form of self-contained modules (or libraries).
 Each of these modules exports a set of functionality relevant to the domain of the module.

+**Please note**: Modules in ES UI shared are intended for use by the ES UI Management Team (elastic/es-ui@) only.
+Please reach out to us if there is something you would like to contribute or use in these modules.

 ## Files and folders overview